vsternbach/angular-ts-decorators/README.md

 Usage is more or less the same as in official docs, but it doesn't support template variables obviously (cause they don't exist in angularjs).
 When provided selector is Component/Directive's type or selector, it's controller class is returned, if other css selector is provided - jqlite object is returned.

->This feature relies on angularjs debug data, so it won't work for fetching controller classes when `$compileProvider.debugInfoEnabled(false);`

 >Please notice, that this feature is kind of experimental, because the way it's implemented is kind of hacky: classes that have @ViewChild properties are replaced with a new class that extends the original class.
 It works with basic use cases, but there could be some implications in some edge cases, so be aware.